Welcome to our Big Sur Day trip planner.

 Located inside Julia Pfeiffer Burns State Park, McWay Falls was one of the highlights of our Big Sur day trip.

-I have fallen in love with this waterfall since I saw a few photos floating on social media; something about the stream of water tumbling 70 feet below onto turquoise foaming waves has held me spellbound long before I visited Big Sur.
+I have fallen in love with the McWay waterfall since I saw a few photos floating on social media; something about the stream of water tumbling 70 feet below onto turquoise foaming waves has held me spellbound long before I visited Big Sur.